corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/cordapps/tutorial-cordapp.md

 * Unix/Mac OSX: `./gradlew runPartyXServer`
 * Windows: `gradlew.bat runPartyXServer`

-Look for the "Started ServerKt in X seconds" message &mdash; don’t rely on the % indicator.
+Look for the `Started Server in X seconds` message &mdash; don’t rely on the % indicator.

 {{< warning >}}